petr-fedorov/oberon/README.md

   where `<command>` is one of:

   * **capture** live order events from an exchange
-  * **split** an event file into several
+  * **slice** an era file into several
-  * **merge** several event files into one
+  * **merge** several era files into one
-  * **transmute** event files into the files of different formats that are more suitable for visualization and analysis
+  * **transmute** era files into the files of different formats that are more suitable for visualization and analysis

 Options available depend on the command.
 They are described below.

 ### **capture**

-This command tells OBERON to capture live order events for a product on an exchange and save the events into one or more *event files* in an exchange-independent format described above.
+This command tells OBERON to capture live order events for a product on an exchange and save the events into one or more *era files* in an exchange-independent format described above. *Era file* always starts from a snapshot of an order book.
+The snapshot is followed by order events updating the snapshot so the state of the order book can be reconstructed at any moment.

 **capture** command recognizes the following options: